 DINGO INTERACTION

 Further to general business item (dingo interaction) from previous minutes (16 May).
 A discussion took place if we should have a stance on this issue.
-It was decided that as the myall coast dingo project report was still to be finalised we should wait until this is available before we consider any stance on this sensitive
+It was decided that as the myall coast dingo project report was still to be finalised we should wait until this is available before we consider any stance on this sensitive issue.

 KOALA SCAT SIGHTING